zumrudu-anka/learning-js-es6/README.md

 # Learning-JS-ES6
-Beginning the JS and ES6
+Beginning the JS - ES6